 Popular industries: Government on all levels — city, county and state, as well as the public education system — are the major employers in Denver.
 Health is another huge field, as the HealthONE Corporation, SCL Health System, Centura Health and Denver Health are all top-12 employers.
 Lockheed Martin, Kaiser Permanente and Comcast are responsible for several thousand Denver jobs.

-Attractions: Sports are big in Denver, home to the Broncos (NFL), Rockies (MLB), Avalanche (NHL), Rapids (MLS) and Nuggets (NBA).
-Outdoor activities like hiking, skiing and rocking out at the Red Rocks Amphitheatre are big in Denver.
-Denver is a haven for cyclists and is home to trendy neighborhoods with national reputations like LoDo, Uptown and Wash Park.
+Attractions: Sports are notably big in Denver, which is home to the Broncos (NFL), Rockies (MLB), Avalanche (NHL), Rapids (MLS) and Nuggets (NBA).
+Outdoor activities like hiking, skiing and rocking out at the Red Rocks Amphitheatre are also big in Denver.
+Not to mention, Denver is a haven for cyclists and is home to trendy neighborhoods with national reputations like LoDo, Uptown and Wash Park.

 20. Sunnyvale, California